AndrewJBateman/python-postgres-heroku/README.md

-# Python-Flask PostreSQL Heroku
+# Python-Flask PostgreSQL Heroku

-App to display a feedback form using Python Flask, PostgreSQL & mailtrap.io.
+App to display a feedback form using Python Flask, store the entered data in a PostgreSQL database then send an example email using mailtrap.io.
 Deployed to Heroku.
 Tutorial code from [Traversy Media, Youtube video: Build & Deploy A Python Web App | Flask, Postgres & Heroku](https://www.youtube.com/watch?v=w25ea_I89iM)

 ## Table of contents